 - Not having to go to multiple court appearances

 - Avoid getting nothing if the jury decides against you

-The main question you and your attorney need to decide is whether you should settle the claim early and get some sort of compensation, or risk a trial and perhaps walk away empty handed.
+The main question you and your attorney need to decide is whether you should settle the car accident claim early and get some sort of compensation for your car accident injuries, or risk a trial and perhaps walk away empty handed.

 To get negotiations going, your attorney will probably start by sending the insurance company for the liable driver a demand letter.
 There is a lot of preparation and gathering of evidence that must be done before the demand letter is drafted.
 If you had medical treatment, you need to have all your medical records in hand.
 Also, you will need to have your employment records that show your lost time from work.